AdaptiveCpp/AdaptiveCpp/doc/compilation.md

 1. Compilation flows focused on interoperability with other programming models
    1. *library-only*, where Open SYCL acts as a library for a third-party compiler
    2. *SMCP* (single-source, multiple compiler pass) models, where Open SYCL extends existing heterogeneous toolchains to also understand SYCL constructs.
-These toolchains rely on performing multiple compiler passes for host and device code, respectively.
+These toolchains rely on performing multiple compiler passes for host and device code.
 Here, we distinguish two flavors:
       1. *integrated multipass*, where host and device compilation passes are handled by clang's CUDA and HIP drivers.
 This mode allows for the most interoperability with backends because backend-specific language extensions are also available in the host pass.
 For example, kernels can be launched using the `<<<>>>` syntax.
 However, limitations in clang's compilation drivers also affect Open SYCL in this mode.
 In particular, CUDA and HIP cannot be targeted simultaneously because host code cannot support language extensions from *both* at the same time.
       2. *explicit multipass*, where host and device compilation passes are handled by Open SYCL's `syclcc` compiler driver.
 Here, `syclcc` invokes backend-specific device passes, which then result in a compiled kernel image for the target device. `syclcc` then embeds the compiled kernel image into the host binary.
 At runtime, the kernel is extracted from the image and invoked using runtime functions instead of language extensions.
 As a consequence, explicit multipass compilation for one backend can be combined with arbitrary other backends simultaneously, allowing Open SYCL to target multiple device backends at the same time.
 Note that in explicit multipass, different guarantees might be made regarding the availability of backend-specific language extensions in the host pass compared to integrated multipass.
 See the section on language extension guarantees below for more details.
 2. *Generic SSCP* (Single-source, single compiler pass), where Open SYCL compiles kernels to a generic representation in LLVM IR, which is then lowered at runtime to backend-specific formats such as PTX or SPIR-V as needed.
 Unlike the SMCP flows, there is only a single compiler invocation, and the code is only parsed once, no matter how many devices or backends are utilized.
 This flow can potentially provide *the most portability with the lowest compile times*, although it is still experimental work-in-progress, and support levels may vary for the different backends.